The GoldSilver Team

-We look at all the most important things you should consider before you sell your precious metals, including:
+We look at all the most important things you should consider before you sell your silver, including:

 The question everyone asks when selling precious metals is what price they’ll get.
 So, how do you know how much your bullion is worth?
 Here are some of the factors that determine how much you could potentially receive when you sell your gold or silver.

 Some precious metals products are more valuable or in greater demand at a given time in the market.
-Factors like whether it’s gold or silver, a coin or bar, a government or private mint product and the condition of the bullion itself will all play into its resale value.
+Factors like whether it’s a coin or bar, a government or private mint product and the condition of the bullion itself will all play into its resale value.

 Generally speaking, bullion that demanded a higher premium upfront will fetch higher prices upon resale, though it does depend on demand at the time.
 One way to assure that you have a strong resale ability is to buy the most popular product where demand will always be strongest.